MorneHollander/Skripsie/README.md

 # Skripsie
-Smart Power Monitor for Grid-tied System
+Management and Monitoring tool for Grid-tied System